telerik/blazor-docs/knowledge-base/grid-search-column-menu.md

 This KB article answers the following questions:

 * How to change the Grid search results when the user hides or shows a string column?
-* How to refresh the Grid search results when the `Visible` parameter of a column changes?
+* How to refresh and match the Grid search results when the `Visible` attribute of a column changes?
-* How to adjust and match the Grid search results to the columns with a `Visible` attribute that changed runtime?
 * How to hide or show search results in the Grid when the visibility of a column changes and a column is no longer displayed?

 ## Solution